ktat/Util-Any/README.md

     use Util::Any -ExporterSimple;
     # if you want to use Sub::Exporter
     use Util::Any -SubExporter;
-    # if you want to use Perl6::Export::Attrs
-    use Util::Any -Perl6ExportAttrs;

 That's all.
-Note that __don't use base the above modules in your utility module__.
+Note that **don't use base the above modules in your utility module**.

 There is one notice to use Sub::Exporter.